Sunloid/ContinuousIntegration-ContinuousDelivery/README.md

-# Continuous Integration and Continuous Delivery pipeline using Jenkins, maven, sonarqube and nexus on AWS EC2 instances.
+# CI/CD Pipeline with Jenkins, Maven, SonarQube and Nexus on AWS EC2
+This repository hosts a complete CI/CD pipeline designed for Java application utilizing Jenkins, Maven, SonarQube and Nexus on AWS EC2 instances.
+The pipeline automates build, test, quality analysis, and aritfact management to streamlien development workflows and maintain code quality in a scalable, cloud based environment.

-## Overview:
+## Key Components
-The project demonstrated the implementation of Continuous Integration and Continuous delivery using Jenkins, Maven, Sonarqube and nexus on AWS EC2.
-The pipeline is automates the process.
+- Jenkins: Orchestrates the CI/CD pipeline, automating each stage from build to deployment.
+- Maven: Manages dependencies, compiles code and builds the Java application.
+- SonarQube: Analyzes code quality, providing insights into code maintainability